I just returned from a Bobby McFerrin concert, and now I know how to run my new business.

 You see, I’m a little nervous.
 For 23 years, I’ve made my income the same way — in a service business, as a graphic designer.
-A client comes to me for design work.
+Clients come to me for design work.
 I create something for them, and bill for my time.
 Rinse, repeat, rinse, repeat for 23 years, and you have a career as a successful designer.

 But that’s all about to change.

-Except I’m just a little terrified.
-How exactly is this supposed to work?
+Except, I’m just a little terrified.
+How exactly is content marketing supposed to work?
 Who are these people I am serving, and how do I know it’s all going to come together?